ayomiidoherty/Portfolio-Projects/README.md

 # Portfolio-Projects

-# Analysis of Sales Methods and Revenue Performance
+# Analysis of Vertex Office Supplies Sales Methods and Revenue Performance

 # PROJECT OVERVIEW

-Pens and Printers Sales Strategy Analysis
+Vertex Office Supplies Sales Strategy Analysis

 Background
-Pens and Printers, established in 1984, supplies high-quality office products to large organizations.
-While we don’t produce our own items, we’ve built strong customer trust by offering top-tier products from other manufacturers.
+Vertex Office Supplies, established in 1984, supplies high-quality office products to large organizations.
+While they don’t produce our their items, they've built strong customer trust by offering top-tier products from other manufacturers.

-As consumer purchasing habits evolve, so must our sales strategies.
-With the recent launch of a new office stationery line, we aim to identify the most effective sales techniques to ensure successful product adoption while minimizing costs.
+As consumer purchasing habits evolve, so must their sales strategies.
+With the recent launch of a new office stationery line, they aim to identify the most effective sales techniques to ensure successful product adoption while minimizing costs.

 New Product and Sales Methods
 The new stationery line focuses on tools that enhance creativity and brainstorming, such as notebooks, pens, and sticky notes.
-To test sales effectiveness, we implemented three strategies over six weeks:
+To test sales effectiveness, they implemented three strategies over six weeks:

 Email: Two targeted emails were sent (at launch and after three weeks), requiring minimal effort.
 Call: Sales representatives engaged customers in 30-minute phone calls.